Home Tutorials Training Consulting Books Company Contact us

 }

-2. Exercise: Changing the window title on perspective change
+2. Optional exercise: Changing the window title on a perspective change

 2.1.
-Add a new model add-on which listen to perspective switches
+Add a new model add-on that listens to perspective switches

 package com.vogella.tasks.ui.addon;